mtmorgan/rjsoncons/README.md

 # Introduction & Installation

 <!-- badges: start -->

 <!-- badges: end -->

 This package provides the header-only ‘[jsoncons](https://github.com/danielaparker/jsoncons)’ library for manipulating JSON objects.
+Use [rjsoncons](https://github.com/mtmorgan/rjsoncons) for querying JSON or R objects using ‘JMESpath’ or ‘JSONpath’, or link to the package for direct access to the C++ library.

 Install the released version of this package from CRAN with

 ``` r
 install.packages("rjsoncons", repos = "https://cran.r-project.org")